stanfordnlp/CoreNLP/index.md

 which is distributed to others.
 For distributors of
 [proprietary software](http://www.gnu.org/licenses/gpl-faq.html#GPLInProprietarySystem),
-[commercial licensing](http://techfinder.stanford.edu/technology_detail.php?ID=29724)
-is available from Stanford.
-You can contact us at [java-nlp-support@lists.stanford.edu](mailto:java-nlp-support@lists.stanford.edu).
+CoreNLP is also available from Stanford under a [commercial licensing](http://techfinder.stanford.edu/technology_detail.php?ID=29724) You can contact us at [java-nlp-support@lists.stanford.edu](mailto:java-nlp-support@lists.stanford.edu).
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding: